From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Introduction

-Therefore, we propose the \textbf{Ensemble Knowledge Transfer Framework (EKTF)}, with its architecture illustrated in Figure \ref{moti} (d).
-EKTF abandons the approach of designing explicit teacher models and instead utilizes the collective decision-making of students as an abstract teacher.
-This facilitates the generation of high-quality soft targets to guide the learning of multiple student models (sub-networks), aiming to distill group knowledge into individual students.
-Meanwhile, EKTF also encourages mutual learning among students, helping each student model gain knowledge from different views.
-Through the examination mechanism, we adaptively weight the distillation loss and mutual learning loss, enabling tailored teaching by the teacher and selective learning by peer-to-peer.
+Finally, we propose the \textbf{Knowledge-Driven ensemble Framework (KDEF)} for CTR prediction, with its architecture illustrated in Fig. \ref{moti} (d).
+KDEF abandons the approach of designing explicit teacher models and instead utilizes the collective decision-making of students as an abstract teacher.
+This facilitates the generation of high-quality soft labels to guide the learning of multiple student models (sub-networks), aiming to distill group knowledge into individual students.
+Meanwhile, KDEF also encourages mutual learning among students, helping each student model gain knowledge from different views.
+Through the examination mechanism, we adaptively assign weights to the distillation loss and mutual learning loss for each sub-network, enabling tailored teaching by the teacher and selective learning by peer-to-peer.

-The core contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item We empirically unravel three limitations of ensemble learning in CTR prediction and explore solutions to these limitations from the perspective of KD and DML. \item We propose a novel model-agnostic Ensemble Knowledge Transfer Framework (EKTF), by enhancing and integrating the core idea of knowledge distillation and deep mutual learning. \item We design a novel examination mechanism that balances the weights between multiple losses to ensure tailored teaching from teacher-to-student and selective learning in peer-to-peer. \item We conduct comprehensive experiments on five real-world datasets to demonstrate the effectiveness, compatibility, and flexibility of the EKTF. \end{itemize}
+The core contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first work to empirically identify three key limitations of ensemble network in CTR prediction and to explore effective solutions of limitations through end-to-end KD and DML. \item We propose a novel model-agnostic and hyperparameter-free Knowledge-Driven Ensemble Framework to improve ensemble network and sub-network performance. \item We design a novel examination mechanism that adaptively assigns loss weights to ensure tailored teaching from teacher-to-student and selective learning in peer-to-peer. \item We conduct comprehensive experiments on five real-world datasets to demonstrate the effectiveness, compatibility, and flexibility of the KDEF. \end{itemize}